contino/demo-infra-gcp/README.md

    3) Relevant service accounts
    4) Container registry (GCR)
    5) Secret "gcr-json-key" for docker image pull access for deployments
+   6) Static IP address
-   6) nginx ingress-controller
+   7) nginx ingress-controller
-   7) cert-manager and letsencrypt
+   8) cert-manager and letsencrypt

 - This repo's Dockerfile is used to create image (japrakash/cci-terraform-light-gcloudsdk:0.0.1) with terraform and gcloud sdk